-Health risk management in a changing climate - a pioneering project20/11/2012
+Health risk management in a changing climate – a pioneering project

 A ground-breaking Red Cross Red Crescent project, supported by The Rockefeller Foundation, to build operational knowledge on health risks that are changing with climate is nearing completion in Indonesia, Kenya, Tanzania and Vietnam.